Femicide in Iran: Mahsa Amini

-On 13 September 2022, Mahsa Amini, a 22-year-old Kurdish woman from Saqqez, was arrested in Tehran by the Guidance Patrol for "improper hijab."
-She died three days later while in custody.
-Her death triggered nationwide protests and sparked the beginning of the Woman, Life, Freedom movement.
+On 13 September 2022, Mahsa Amini, a 22-year-old Kurdish woman from Saqqez, was arrested in Tehran by the Guidance Patrol (the Iranian state morality police) for "improperly" wearing the mandatory hijab.
+She died three days later while in custody, after she had been in a coma that supposedly was caused by her violent treatment by police.
+Her death triggered nationwide protests and sparked the beginning of the Woman, Life, Freedom movement protests.

 Arezu Badri

-In August 2023, Arezu Badri, a young woman from Nur County, Mazandaran Province, was shot by police officers for not wearing a mandatory hijab.
+In July 2024, Arezu Badri, a young woman from Nur County, Mazandaran Province, was shot by police officers for not wearing a mandatory hijab.
+Authorities claimed that the police were attempting to pull her over and confiscate her car due to her refusal to comply with the hijab mandate.
 She was taken to a hospital in critical condition.

 Nika Shakarami

 On 20 September 2022, Nika Shakarami, a 17-year-old girl from Lorestan, disappeared in Tehran during the Woman, Life, Freedom protests.
 Nine days later, her body was found in a Tehran morgue bearing signs of severe violence.
 Iranian authorities claimed her death was caused by a fall, but her family and witnesses rejected this account, calling it an attempt to cover up her murder.
 Her death became a symbol of state violence against protesters and provoked widespread reactions both in Iran and internationally.
+In April 2024, the British Broadcasting Corporation (BBC) aired a documentary, titled Nika's Last Breathe, which presents evidence suggesting that she was sexually assaulted and beaten during her arrest.
+The show additionally accuses three agents of the Islamic Revolutionary Guard Corps (IRGC) of causing her death.

 Elahe Hosseinnezhad

-Elahe Hosseinnezhad, a 24-year-old woman from Eslamshahr, disappeared on 25 May 2025 after leaving her workplace in the Sa’adat Abad neighborhood of Tehran.
+Elahe Hosseinnezhad, a 24-year-old woman from Eslamshahr, disappeared on 25 May 2025 after leaving her workplace in the Sa'adat Abad neighborhood of Tehran.
 She was last seen entering a passing car in Azadi Square, after which all contact with her ceased.
-Ten days later, her body was found in the desert near Mehrabad International Airport.
+Ten days later, her body was found in the desert near Tehran's Mehrabad International Airport.

-This case highlighted the weaknesses of Iran’s security and support systems for protecting women.
+According to the Hengaw Organization for Human Rights, Hosseinnezhad's killing highlighted the weaknesses of Iran's security and support systems for protecting women.
 While the Islamic Republic allocates considerable resources to enforcing compulsory dress codes and restricting women's public freedoms, it has failed to ensure their basic safety.
 The murder of Elahe Hosseinnezhad has come to symbolize the state's disregard for the rights and safety of women.
 Official policies continue to focus on controlling and limiting individual freedoms rather than protecting citizens.

-Women Killed During the 2022 Protests
+Women killed during the 2022 protests

-During the nationwide protests following the death of Mahsa Amini, at least 537 people were killed, including many women.
-Victims died as a result of gunfire, beatings, or torture.
+During the monthslong, nationwide protests following the death of Mahsa Amini, at least 537 people were killed, including at least 48 women (or 49 according to the UN).
+Most victims died as a result of gunfire or beatings by batons by security forces, while several showed signs of torture.